Blendify/blender-manual/blender_docs/manual/render/blender_render/camera/object_data.rst

 Clipping
 --------

-Set the clipping limits with the *Start* and *End* values.
+Clip Start and End
+   The interval in which objects are directly visible;
    Only objects within the limits are rendered.

 For OpenGL display, setting clipping distances to limited values is important to ensure sufficient rasterization precision.